 Here’s how: Brands will upload images of goods in their inventory, each with its own unique codes.

-When customers upload a picture of a product they like, in their online search, an AI-based software will evaluate it and also factor in aspects such as brand, color, and so on.
+When customers upload a picture of a product they like, an AI-based system will evaluate it and factor in aspects such as brand, color, and so on.

 This may be done by analyzing the pixels in the image.
 It will then surface suggestions on alternative brands or products, all in real time.

-Alternately, AI-based software will also be able to throw up suggestions of products based on a shopper’s history, likes, and dislikes.
+Alternatively, AI-based software can also suggest products based on a shopper’s history, likes, and dislikes.

-Experts predict that once the visual search is in full swing, cases of abandonment of shopping carts will reduce significantly.
+Experts predict that once visual search is in full swing, shopping cart abandonment will decline significantly.

-Using AI, brands can scan through petabytes of data to predict customer behavior, and throw up visual recommendations to individual consumers.
+Using AI, brands can scan petabytes of data to predict customer behavior and present visual recommendations to individual consumers.

-Going ahead, companies will be able to combine AI and visual capabilities to develop analytics models to identify even micro trends and consumer behavior patterns, and then make smart recommendations.
+Going ahead, companies will be able to combine AI and visual capabilities to develop analytics models to identify even micro trends and consumer behavior patterns, and then make intelligent recommendations.

 Virtual Personal Shopper